Decompositions of Schur block products: ON THE SET WITH AND

 \begin{lemma} Let $n$ be a natural number and $T =(t_{ij})$ a matrix in $M_n(\bc)$ then \begin{itemize} \item[(i)] \item[(ii)] \end{itemize} \end{lemma} \begin{proof} In item (i) we may for a fixed $C$ with $\|C\|_c \leq 1$ and varying $R$ with $\|R\|_r \leq 1$ use an elementary property of the Hilbert space inner product to get

 We will let $b_{ij} := |c_{ij}|^2$, then the matrix $B:=(b_{ij})$ is given by $b_{ij} \geq 0 $ and $\sum_{i=1}^n b_{ij} \leq 1,$ and item (i) follows.

-For item (ii) we remark that the statement in item (i) implies that we get a bigger maximal value if we replace the matrix $T$ by the matrix $M$ which is defined by $m_{ij}\,:= \, \max \{|t_{kl}|\, : \, 1 \leq k,l \leq n\,\}$ for all pairs $(i,j).$ We will then look at the maximization over $B= (b_{ij})$ in the case where all $m_{ij} =1.$ First we remark, that if for a given $j$ we have $\sum_{i} b_{ij} < 1,$ then the desired value will increase with growing $b_{jj}, $ so we may assume that $b_{jj} = 1 -\sum_{i \neq j}b_{ij}.$ We are then left with the exercise to maximize the function over the set of $b_{ij}, $ for $i \neq j $ given by $b_{ij} \geq 0 $ and for any $j$ we have $\sum_{i \neq j} b_{ij} \leq 1.$ The function we optimize is concave since $\sqrt{x}$ is concave and the object function is the square root function composed with an affine function of the variables $\{b_{ij}\,:\, i \neq j\,\}, $ so the object function of the variables $\{b_{ij}\,:\, i \neq j\,\}$ is concave and attains its maximum in a stationary point.
-Partial differentiation with respect to $b_{ij} $ gives the partial derivative We find that the point $b_{ij} = \frac{1}{n} $ for $ i \neq j$ is a stationary point and the - maximal value attained here is $n, $ so item (ii) follows. \end{proof} The following theorem is based on several numerical experiments performed via Maple's powerful solver.
+For item (ii) we remark that the statement in item (i) implies that we get a bigger maximal value if we replace the matrix $T$ by the matrix $M$ which is defined by $m_{ij}\,:= \, \max \{|t_{kl}|\, : \, 1 \leq k,l \leq n\,\}$ for all pairs $(i,j).$ We will then look at the maximization over $B= (b_{ij})$ in the case where all $m_{ij} =1.$ First we remark, that if for a given $j$ we have $\sum_{i} b_{ij} < 1,$ then the desired value will increase with growing $b_{jj}, $ so we may assume that $b_{jj} = 1 -\sum_{i \neq j}b_{ij}.$ We are then left with the exercise to maximize the function over the set of $b_{ij}, $ for $i \neq j $ given by $b_{ij} \geq 0 $ and for any $j$ we have $\sum_{i \neq j} b_{ij} \leq 1.$ The function we optimize is concave since $\sqrt{x}$ is concave and the object function is the square root function composed with an affine function of the variables $\{b_{ij}\,:\, i \neq j\,\}, $ so the object function of the variables $\{b_{ij}\,:\, i \neq j\,\}$ is concave and a stationary point in the domain will be a point where the maximum is attained.
+Partial differentiation with respect to $b_{ij} $ gives the partial derivative We find that the point $b_{ij} = \frac{1}{n} $ for $ i \neq j$ is a stationary point and the - maximal value attained here is $n, $ so item (ii) follows. \end{proof} The following theorem is based on several numerical experiments perform-ed via Maple's powerful solver.
 Afterwards we realized that the theory of random matrices may be used to explain the outcome of the experiments.
 Since the program Maple operates with random variables which are evenly distributed on the 199 integers from $-99$ to $99,$ our theorem below is also based on such random variables.

 \begin{theorem} There exists a natural number $n_0$ such that for each natural number $n \geq n_0$ there exists a real symmetric $n \times n$ matrix $T = (T_{ij}) $ such that $\|T\|_1 = 1$ and \end{theorem}